Phlebotomy License Examination in Dallas, Pearsall, San Antonio, Waco, TX

 Overview of the format and sections of the Phlebotomy License Examination

-The National Center for Competency Testing (NCCT) conducts a certification test called The National Certified Phlebotomy Technician (NCPT) Certification Test.
+Phlebotomy technicians can take the National Certified Phlebotomy Technician (NCPT) Certification Test from the National Center for Competency Testing (NCCT) organization.
 A professional phlebotomist will receive a license after passing this test.
 The person who takes and passes the NCPT will be considered a qualified phlebotomy technician.

 The Format and Sections of the Phlebotomy License Examination